We may earn money or products from the companies mentioned in this post.

 San Pedro (Day 3)

 This Belize itinerary continues with one of the best activities in the country: Snorkeling is on the agenda!
 There are many tour companies and we booked with Searious Adventure.
 The morning tour included Hol Chan Reserve and Shark Alley.
 Return to town for lunch.
 In the afternoon snorkel at Tres Coco and Mexico Rocks if you’d like to see different fish (we had an amazing moray eel encounter!).
 More San Pedro activities and where to eat.

 After washing up, enjoy San Pedro nightlife!
 There are many fabulous restaurants and bars.
-We recommend a great ex-pat bar, Crazy Canucks.
+We recommend a great ex-pat bar, Nauti Crab (formerly Crazy Canucks).

 Caye Caulker (Days 4 to 7)